transfem-org/Documentation/content/en/docs/comparsion/misskey.md

   list of remote instances
 * you can specify the visibility of each boost / renote
 * thread view updates in real time
+* check signature on ActivityPub GET requests, also known as "secure mode" or "authorized fetch" (experimental)

 ### Fun ones